-Corn contains fiber that is metabolized by intestinal bacteria into short chain fatty acids or SCFA.
+Corn is full of fibers that are metabolized by intestinal bacteria into short chain fatty acids or SCFA.
 SCFAs foster development of healthy bacteria in your large intestine.

 Corn grain is rich in folate, a type of B-vitamin that is known to help in reducing homocysteine, an inflammatory marker attributed to heart diseases.
 A diet that is high in folate may significantly reduce the risk of developing cardiovascular and other heart-related diseases.